Tokle89/Tokle89/README.md

 ## Hi there 👋
-Hello there, I am Fredrik TOkle 👋😊💻
+Hello there, I am Fredrik Tokle 👋😊💻

 ### About me